Nonlinear Evolution via Spatially-Dependent Linear Dynamics for Electrophysiology and Calcium Data

 \end{itemize}

 \tbf{FPI convergence.} As detailed in the main text, Algorithm 1, a VIND training epoch consists of two steps that are carried in alternate fashion: the FPI that updates the best estimate of the latent path, and the gradient descent step that updates the model parameters.
-Perhaps the most important consideration is to guarantee that the LLDS/VIND FPI, defined by the map $r_{\pvp}$:
+For LLDS/VIND to converge, the FPI, defined by the map $r_{\pvp}$: